codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

 max-width="40%"
 %}

+### Team-sync with Codefresh pipelines

+Both automated and manual team-syncs are possible only if the option is support for your IdP in Codefresh.

+To implement team-sync also for providers without this option, you can use Codefresh pipelines.

-Though you can run this command manually it makes more sense to run it periodically as a job.
-And the obvious way to perform this is with a Codefresh pipeline.
-The CLI can be used as a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).
+A pipeline makes it possible to run team-sync periodically as a job.
+Use the CLI as a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/), as in the example below.

 You can create a Git repository with a [codefresh.yml]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) file with the following content: